Chapter 13 : Love rule #13

-“We wish to open this inaugural ball by saying what a wonderful year we have had so far,” I continued, finding my friends in the crowd who rolled their eyes at our bullshit speech - a ‘wonderful year’, Flitwick’s left buttock.
+“We wish to open this inaugural ball by saying what a wonderful year we have had so far,” I continued, finding our friends in the crowd.
+They rolled their eyes at our bullshit speech - a ‘wonderful year’, Flitwick’s left buttock.

 “We could not have asked to spend an evening with people closer to our hearts,” Scorpius said, and I squeezed his hand behind the podium.

 “And with that, we welcome you to Hogwarts’ Winter Ball and wish you a pleasant evening,” I finished.
 On cue, dinner appeared on the tables at the edge of the hall.
 Music, a mixture of muggle pop, boring classical and weird wizarding stuff, started playing.
 My tamed pixies floated around the hall, sparkling and sprinkling glitter, and looking happy for once.